magomimmo/modern-cljs/doc/tutorial-10.md

                          #(dom/set-value! (dom/by-id "total") (.toFixed % 2)))))
 ```

-### The arithmetic is note the same
+### The arithmetic is not always the same

 First take a look at the `let` form.
-We wrapped all input field value
+We wrapped the reading of all the
-readings inside a `read-string` form which returns the JS object from
+input field values inside a `read-string` form, which returns the JS
-read string.
-That's because CLJS's has the same arithmetic semantics as
+object from the read string.
+That's because CLJS has the same arithmetic
-JS, which is different from the corresponding CLJ arithmetic semantic on
+semantics as JS, which is different from the corresponding one of the
-the JVM.
-Try to launch the rhino repl from `modern-cljs` home directory
+CLJ on the JVM.
+Try to launch the rhino repl from `modern-cljs` home
-and then evaluate a multiplication passing it two stringfied numbers:
+directory and then evaluate a multiplication function by passing it two
+stringfied numbers:

 ```clojure
 $ lein trampoline cljsbuild repl-rhino